The new schedule at Duchesne

 Achieving Strategic Imperatives, Goals & Criteria, and Accreditation Recommendations

-The mod schedule will allow Duchesne to achieve the imperatives laid out in the Envision 2022 Strategic Plan, as well as meet the recommendations given by the ISAS and TCCBED accreditations.
-Additionally, the new schedule will allow Duchesne to more fully live out the Sacred Heart Goals and Criteria.
+The MOD schedule allows Duchesne to achieve the imperatives laid out in the Envision 2022 Strategic Plan, as well as meet the recommendations given by the ISAS and TCCBED accreditations.
+Additionally, the MOD schedule allows Duchesne to more fully live out the Sacred Heart Goals and Criteria.

 The following is the slide deck that was presented at campus meetings to announce the mod schedule.

 - 3 Bins = 3 credits = 1 full course